typemeta/context/README.md

 I.e. an extractor is a function that takes a context, extracts a value and returns the extracted value.
 Contexts can be any type that supports the retrieval of values.
+The simplest context type we can imagine is the  Java `Optional` type, which either holds a value or doesn't.
-Taking the Java `Optional` type as an example context, we can define an extractor for Optional:
+SO using `Optional` as an example context type, we can define an extractor to extract a `String` value from an `Optional<String>` context:

 ```java
 Extractor<Optional<String>, String> optGet = Optional::get;
 ```

-and use it to extract a value from an optional value:
+and use it to extract a value from a context:

 ```java
 final Optional<String> optStr = Optional.of("test");